GerardStarling/digital-writing-folio/exercises.md

 #### - What aspects of the remix are the same?

+The speed of the text transitions appear to be the same.
+The text itself appears to share the same source

 #### - What aspects of the remix are different?

+The background colours are different.
+The bright orange background of the Flourish Klink version is alot harsher and harder to focus on.

 #### - Is the remix successful (why or why not)?

+the colour green of the background was one of the main techniques used to symbolise the natural setting of Taroko Gorge.
+Replacing this colour with orange may be trying to symbolise Taroko Gorge at sunset, but makes it very hard to engage with, as the colour is so intense.
+I don't think this version captures or enhances the original intent of Nick Montfort's original